API reference¶

 ¶

-1-flip-locally-optimal version of :attr:best_sol, populated when
+Domain-locally-optimal version of :attr:best_sol, populated when

-:func:anneal is called with polish=True (the default) on a QUBO
+:func:anneal is called with polish=True (the default) on a QUBO,

-anneal(problem, *, sol_size=100, learning_rate=1.0, temp=0.0, schedule=None, min_bg=None, max_bg=None, curve_rate=2, div_param=0.0, num_epochs=10000, check_interval=1000, device='cpu', callbacks=(), record_history=True, verbose=True, mixed_precision='fp32', initial_state=None, polish=True)
+anneal(problem, *, sol_size=100, learning_rate=1.0, temp=0.0, schedule=None, min_bg=None, max_bg=None, curve_rate=2, div_param=0.0, num_epochs=10000, check_interval=1000, device='cpu', callbacks=(), record_history=True, verbose=True, mixed_precision='fp32', initial_state=None, polish=True, return_population=False, weight_decay=0.0, gradient_clip_norm=None, restart_patience=None, restart_fraction=0.15, restart_jitter=0.1)

 ¶